Monotonicity of Fitness Landscapes and Mutation Rate Control: Evolutionary optimisation of mutation rate control functions

 \subsection{Inner-GA}

-The Inner-GA is a simple generational genetic algorithm that uses no selection and no recombination.
-Each genotype in the Inner-GA is a sequence $\omega\in\cH_\alpha^l$, and we used populations of 100 individuals.
-The initial population had equal numbers of individuals at each fitness value, and they were evolved by the Inner-GA for 500 generations using simple point mutation, according to a mutation rate control function specified by the Meta-GA.
-The fitness can be defined by an arbitrary real function $y=f(\omega)$, and the average fitness $\bar y(t)$ of the population is calculated at each generation, in order that expected fitness $\bE\{y\}(t)$ may be maximised by the Meta-GA.
+The Inner-GA is a simple generational genetic algorithm, where each genotype is a string in Hamming space $\cH_\alpha^l$, and the optimal string is defined by a fitness function $y=f(\omega)$.
+The initial population of 100 individuals had equal numbers of individuals at each fitness value, and they were evolved by the Inner-GA for 500 generations using simple point mutation.
+The mutation rates were controlled according to function $\mu(y)$, specified by the Meta-GA, with fitness values as the input.
+In the experiments described, we used no selection and no recombination in order to isolate the effect on evolution of the mutation rate control from other evolutionary operators.

+Note that the parameters of the Inner-GA (e.g. population size, the number of generations) were chosen empirically to satisfy two conflicting objectives: On one hand, the parameters should be large enough to get any sort of convergence at the Meta-GA level; on the other hand, the parameters should be small enough for the system to obtain satisfactory results in feasible time (in our case several months of run-time using a cluster of 72 GPUs).